jocosocial/twitarr-client-api/README.md

 * `npm test` - run the tests
 * `npm watch-test` - continuously run the tests
 * `npm cli -- <arguments>` - run the CLI test tool (try `--help` for options)
+* `npm release` - do a release build, regenerating `dist/`, and updating the changelog.

 # Reporting Bugs or Feature Requests